roiblum1/BareMetalHostUCS/README.md

 docker push your-registry/bmh-generator-operator:latest
 ```

+## Buffer Management Details

+The operator implements sophisticated buffer management:

+1. **Limit Enforcement**: Maximum 20 BareMetalHosts can be "available" (not provisioned)
+2. **Automatic Buffering**: When limit is reached, new servers are buffered with their discovered information
+3. **FIFO Release**: Buffered servers are released in order (first buffered, first released)
+4. **Periodic Checks**: Every 30 seconds, the operator checks if slots are available
+5. **Status Preservation**: Buffered servers maintain their discovered MAC and IP information

 ## Security Considerations

-- Store UCS Central and UCS Manager credentials in separate Kubernetes secrets
+- Store all credentials in Kubernetes secrets
-- Use least-privilege RBAC permissions
+- Use separate credentials for each vendor's management system
+- Different credentials for management systems vs BMC/IPMI access
 - Enable network policies to restrict operator communication
-- Regularly rotate credentials for both UCS Central and UCS Managers
+- Regularly rotate credentials
-- Consider using external secret management solutions (e.g., HashiCorp Vault, AWS Secrets Manager)
+- Consider using external secret management solutions
-- Ensure secure communication between the operator and UCS Central/Managers
+- Ensure secure communication with all management systems

-## UCS Central Integration Details
+## Multi-Vendor Workflow

 The operator follows this workflow:

-1. Connects to UCS Central using provided credentials
-2. Queries all logical servers (`lsServer`) from UCS Central
-3. For each requested server, finds the corresponding UCS Manager domain
+1. **Vendor Detection**: Determines vendor from annotation or naming pattern
+2. **System Selection**: Chooses primary management system based on vendor
+3. **Server Search**: Queries the primary system first, then others if not found
+4. **Information Extraction**:
+   - HP: Queries OneView for server hardware and iLO information
-4. Connects to the specific UCS Manager to retrieve detailed information
+   - Cisco: Connects to UCS Central, finds domain, queries UCS Manager
-5. Extracts MAC address from VnicEther adapters
-6. Extracts KVM/IPMI IP from VnicIpV4PooledAddr
-7. Creates BareMetalHost resource with the gathered information
+   - Dell: Queries OME for device information and iDRAC details
+5. **BMC Configuration**: Creates vendor-specific BMC address format
+6. **Resource Creation**: Generates BareMetalHost with appropriate settings

 ## Contributing